From Wikipedia

 This salamander lives in redwood and evergreen forests, chaparral, and California oak woodland habitat.[3]
 It burrows in soil and forest litter.[2]

 This species is up to 16.5 centimeters long, including its long tail.
-It is gray with brown and black washes, white speckling along the sides, and usually a brownish dorsal stripe bordered with black dots.[4]
+It is gray with brown and black washes, white speckling along the sides, with 19-22 costal grooves, and usually a brownish dorsal stripe bordered with black dots.[4]
+The Gabilan Mountains slender salamander is unique among other California slender salamanders in that it has four toes on the front and hind feet as opposed to five.[5]

 This species and several other native California salamanders were described as new species in 2001 when the Batrachoseps pacificus species complex was split according to the results of a phylogenetic analysis.[6]